-Did you know that Canadian’s are at an increased risk of having lower vitamin D level by up to 72%?
+Did you know that Canadian’s are at an increased risk of having a lower vitamin D level by up to 72%?
 This is because of our long, often sun-less winters.
 Our ancestors spent their days out in the full sun, with no clothing, hunting and gathering food.
 Nature never intended for humans to live and work indoors, in cubicles, without daily sunshine exposure.
 Canada’s northerly latitudes mean natural vitamin D production outdoors is impossible for November through March and this is when we especially recommend to our patients to supplement with some extra Vitamin D. If your vitamin D levels are low, here is what can happen to your body:

 1. Studies showed that insufficient vitamin D may cause a loss in bone and muscle mass- This is important for all ages but especially menopausal women and seniors who are already at an increased risk for bone loss and consequently falls and breaks that can result from this.

-2. Decreased levels of Vitamin D can lead to more inflammation and pain- this can be pain in the bones, muscles and back but also more pain in chronic conditions like fibromyalgia, chronic fatigue syndrome, chronic low back pain and inflammatory conditions such as IBS (Irritable Bowel Syndrome) and Crohn’s disease.
+2. Decreased levels of Vitamin D can lead to more inflammation and pain- this can be a pain in the bones, muscles, and back but also more pain in chronic conditions like fibromyalgia, chronic fatigue syndrome, chronic low back pain and inflammatory conditions such as IBS (Irritable Bowel Syndrome) and Crohn’s disease.

-3. There are studies that suggest that a Vitamin D deficiency can be related to an increase in incidence of depression and that filling up your “vitamin D tank” may relieve some of the symptoms of depression.
+3. There are studies that suggest that a Vitamin D deficiency can be related to an increase in the incidence of depression and that filling up your “vitamin D tank” may relieve some of the symptoms of depression.

-Vitamin D deficiency has also been linked to an increased rate of infections, cardiovascular diseases and adverse pregnancy outcomes.
+Vitamin D deficiency has also been linked to an increased rate of infections, cardiovascular diseases, and adverse pregnancy outcomes.
 We usually recommend an increase in Vitamin D supplementation to our patients especially during the months of November-March.
 Taking 3000 to 5000 IU’s (international units) during the winter months is perfectly safe and encouraged.
 This equals out to about 3- 5 drops of liquid vitamin D that you can get at any natural health food store.
 The drops are tasteless and perfectly safe for children as well (a common brand is “D-drops”).

 Get Your Immunity Up: